Conor McGregor Finally Responds To Floyd Mayweather’s Fight Challenge

-Conor McGregor finally responded to Floyd Mayweather’s challenge to fight him, and he did it in typical Conor McGregor fashion.
+Conor McGregor finally responded to Floyd Mayweather’s challenge to fight him and he did it in typical Conor McGregor fashion.
 McGregor was attending the first professional boxing bout of fellow Irishman Michael Conlan in New York Friday evening.
 Following Conlan’s third-round knockout victory, McGregor seemed to be amped up and confident as his temper propelled him toward the press to give a statement.

 According to Yahoo Sports, Conor singled out ESPN.com boxing writer Dan Rafael before starting his rant.
 Like many people who provide coverage for boxing, Rafael had previously stated that should the McGregor/Mayweather match come to fruition, he expected Floyd to walk away the winner.
 McGregor apparently had heard the rumblings and wanted to make sure Rafael was put in his place.